piscinajs/piscina/README.md

   }

   delete (worker: PiscinaWorker): void {
-    // Will be called when a worker must be terminated for different reasons }
+    // Will be called when a worker must be terminated for different reasons. e.g. pool was instructed to destroy the worker, worker was idle for too long, or worker exited.
+  }

   onWorkerAvailable (worker: PiscinaWorker): void {